How to use the command 'openvpn3' (with examples)

 Explanation:

-• session-start: The subcommand to start a new VPN session.
+• session-start: This sub-command is used to initiate a new VPN session.

 Example Output: